open-feature/go-sdk-contrib/tools/provider-tck/README.md

 Only `TestControllableProvider` declares `@lifecycle`, because `tck.ControllableProvider` is the only one of the three that implements `openfeature.StateHandler` and therefore the only one whose `READY` the SDK did not manufacture.
 The other two leave it undeclared and report the readiness scenario as skipped, which is what they had been passing vacuously under `@events` before the tag existed.
+It is also, for the same reason, the only suite that exercises the shutdown steps without Docker.

+None of the three declares `@numeric-coercion`.
+Every resolution decision in all three is made by `memprovider.InMemoryProvider`, which type-asserts rather than coerces: it correctly refuses `0.5` as an integer, but equally refuses `10.0` as an integer and `10` as a float, and the lossless scenarios are what the capability requires beyond the lossy one.
+All three declare `@large-integers`, because the `int64` a flag was seeded with is what comes back.

+The flag set the three are seeded from is decoded from the specification's `canonical-flags.json` rather than transcribed, and the decoding keeps the type each number was written with: `10` is an `int64` flag and `10.0` a `float64` one.
+That distinction is what the lossless-coercion scenario rests on, and it is the one `encoding/json` on its own would erase.

 `TestMultiProvider` wraps exactly one child on purpose.
 That is the interesting configuration rather than a degenerate one: the correct answer is precisely what `TestControllableProvider` already